Republicans and Democrats suddenly want to fix Obamacare

 The group’s proposals include guaranteeing cost-sharing reduction payments to insurers, adding funding to help insurers cover expensive patients, partially repealing Obamacare’s requirement for businesses to offer health benefits, and scrapping the law’s tax on medical devices.

 They also offered options to pay for the package, such as encouraging the use of generic drugs in Medicare.
-The cost could be a significant stumbling block to passage since it's likely the proposal would "significantly increase the deficit," according to Brookings fellow Matthew Fiedler.
+The cost could be a significant stumbling block to passage since it's likely the proposal would "significantly increase the deficit," according to Matthew Fiedler, a fellow at the Brookings Instutition.

-In the Senate, Republican and Democratic leaders on the HELP committee announced in a joint statement that they would hold hearings early next month on how to calm Obamacare’s tumultuous insurance markets.
+In the Senate, Republican and Democratic leaders on the health committee announced in a joint statement that they would hold hearings early next month on how to calm Obamacare’s tumultuous insurance markets.

 In both cases in the House and Senate, Republicans pushed back against threats by President Donald Trump to halt payments insurers are owed for reducing out-of-pocket costs, a move that health experts warn would raise premiums.
 Trump has argued that allowing Obamacare’s exchanges to "implode" would put political pressure on Democrats to negotiate.